influxdata/influxdb-client-python/README.rst

 The API of the **influxdb-client-python** is not the backwards-compatible with the old one - **influxdb-python**.

+The full API reference for this package is available here: https://influxdb-client.readthedocs.io/en/latest/api.html

 InfluxDB 2.0 client features
 ----------------------------